MikelTafalla/JSClosures_Curriculum/practice1_currying/Unsolved/Readme.md

-More details and in depth explanation at freecodecamp https://www.freecodecamp.org/news/learn-javascript-closures-in-n-minutes/amp/
+More details and in depth solved explanation at freecodecamp https://www.freecodecamp.org/news/learn-javascript-closures-in-n-minutes/amp/